How to Teach Bike Riding to Children

 Embark on the journey of teaching bike riding with this practical guide, providing step-by-step insights and empowering tips for parents and caregivers to facilitate a safe and successful learning experience for their children.

-Bike riding is one of those skills that is always age-appropriate.
-However, you may need to teach children to wear a helmet first.
-If they have no experience wearing one this may take time to get used to.
-Try pairing with some reinforcement and systematically increasing the amount of time they wear it.
+Bike riding is one of those skills that is always age-appropriate and can be revisited at many stages of development.
+Before getting started, children may need to learn how to wear a helmet.
+If they have little or no experience wearing one, this may take time to get used to.
+Try pairing helmet use with reinforcement and systematically increasing the amount of time they wear it to build comfort and tolerance.

 To Use or Not Use Training Wheels?

-Training wheels make it more difficult to pedal and don’t give the child the opportunity to learn the most difficult part of bike riding, how to balance.
-You may want to have the child try out a bike with training wheels to see if they like the activity, but in the end I recommend not using them.
+Training wheels can make it more difficult to pedal and do not give children the opportunity to learn one of the most challenging parts of bike riding, balance.
+You may want to let a child try a bike with training wheels to see if they enjoy the activity, but overall, it is recommended to avoid relying on them long-term.

-To teach children to get going, have them put both feet on the pedals and stand up while holding onto the handle bars.
-This helps them get momentum.
-Then after pedaling around with each foot they should have enough momentum to sit down and keep pedaling.
+To help children get started, have them place both feet on the pedals and stand up while holding onto the handlebars.
+This position helps them gain initial momentum.
+After pedaling with each foot for a short time, they should have enough momentum to sit down and continue pedaling independently.

-The most important piece is to pause the child from riding if they engage in any behavior that is incompatible with bike riding, like closing their eyes, stopping the pedals, or letting go of the handlebars.
-This teaches them that those are not appropriate behaviors during this activity.
+One of the most important teaching components is pausing the activity if the child engages in behaviors that are incompatible with bike riding, such as closing their eyes, stopping the pedals, or letting go of the handlebars.
+This helps teach that these behaviors are not appropriate while riding a bike and supports safety and skill acquisition.

-Interested in starting services?
-Contact us to get the process started!
+Interested in starting services or learning more about how we support skill development through evidence-based teaching strategies?
+Contact us to get the process started.

 Related Resources